 5. While I try to reduce my dependence on animal products (personal choice), whenever my mother stays with me, she has to have ghee.
 She says, “Rasam is only rasam if you tadka it with ghee.”

 6. When we deep fry foods at home, on rare occasions, we use EVOO or ghee or mustard oil.
-We use that batch of oil only once for deep frying.
+But that batch of oil is used only once for deep frying.
 Once that is complete, we filter it out and use it up for tadka (much lower temperature) during everyday cooking.